TimFanelle/lab_work/README.md

-# Mujoco-Models
+# lab_work
-A collection of mujoco model xml files that I can reference as I see fit
+A small repository where I can keep track of my initial implementations before moving to production code